AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/user-notifications.md

    ![](assets/set-reminders-andescalation.png)

-1. If the learner still fails to complete the course even after escalation to the manager, settings allow you to escalate to the learner’s skip manager.
+1. If the learner still fails to complete the course even after escalation to the manager, settings allow you to escalate to the learner's skip manager.
 Click on a date after the extended deadline, select the recurrence of reminders, the number of days for the schedule and select Manager & Skip Level Manager under the Escalation drop down.
 Click on the blue checkmark to save notification settings.

    ![](assets/reminder-to-managerandskipmanager.png)

-# Frequently Asked Questions {#frequentlyaskedquestions}
+## Frequently Asked Questions {#frequentlyaskedquestions}

 **1. How to setup reminder notifications on the instance?**